A Systematic Literature Review on Detecting Software Vulnerabilities with Large Language Models: Introduction

 The combination of LLM-generated code and the increasing volume of vulnerabilities calls for automated, scalable, and reliable vulnerability assessment pipelines.
-Recent research has begun to explore the use of LLMs for vulnerability remediation.
+LLMs' ability to generalize across programming languages and representations, as well as their high flexibility through prompt adaptation, make them a promising approach for software vulnerability assessment.
+Therefore, recent research has begun to explore the use of LLMs.
 In a prior study~\cite{kaniewski2024vulnerability}, we surveyed early work on LLM-based vulnerability handling, including detection, localization, and repair, and highlighted open challenges with regard to scalability, data diversity, and model reliability.
 We continued to extensively document the progress in this field, with a focus on vulnerability detection studies as a prerequisite for all subsequent remediation steps.
 As the number of studies on LLM-based vulnerability detection continues to grow, we observe a wide variety of system architectures, adaptation techniques, and evaluation methodologies.
 This heterogeneity leads to two pressing challenges: First, there is \textbf{currently no comprehensive survey that maps the landscape of LLM-based software vulnerability detection methods}, their system designs, and dataset usage.
 As a result, \textbf{researchers face difficulties identifying trends, gaps, or best practices} in this rapidly evolving area.
 Second, studies frequently adopt \textbf{custom datasets, metrics, and data splits}, making it \textbf{difficult to assess progress, reproduce results, or compare models fairly}.
 To address these challenges, we contribute this systematic literature review (SLR) of LLM-based software vulnerability detection studies.
-Specifically, the contributions are as follows: \begin{itemize} \item We conduct a \textbf{SLR} of studies covering LLM-based software vulnerability detection in the time from January~2020 to June~2025, covering \textbf{\numStudies studies}. \item We present a \textbf{comprehensive taxonomy} that categorizes existing approaches according to task formulation, input representation, system architecture, adaptation technique, and dataset usage.
+Specifically, our contributions are as follows: \begin{itemize} \item We conduct a \textbf{SLR} of studies covering LLM-based software vulnerability detection in the time from January~2020 to November~2025, covering \textbf{\numStudies studies}. \item We present a \textbf{comprehensive taxonomy} that categorizes existing approaches based on task formulation (classification and generation), input representation (code and auxiliary information), system architecture (LLM usage), adaptation and orchestration technique, as well as dataset usage.
 This taxonomy allows for \textbf{meaningful comparison} of studies. \item We perform an \textbf{in-depth analysis of commonly used and selected datasets}, investigating class balance, CWE coverage as well as diversity, and limitations.
 Based on this analysis, we provide actionable insights and best practices for future dataset selection and evaluation design to improve cross-study comparability. \item We discuss \textbf{overarching limitations and challenges} of current LLM-based vulnerability detection approaches and outline \textbf{future research opportunities}. \item To support the community, we provide the artifacts and maintain a regularly updated list of reviewed studies at \url{https://github.com/hs-esslingen-it-security/Awesome-LLM4SVD} (\textbf{Awesome-LLM4SVD})~\cite{replicationpackage}. \end{itemize}